StillKonfuzed/NewsGrabber/README.md

 ># Pros
 >>No manual copy/pasting of news anymore.
 >>No subscriptions or payments involved.
->>Free to use upto 2 years.
+>>Free to use upto 2+ years.
 >>Super simple to implement.
 >>No data collected at all not even you IP.
 >>No copyright issues if you include the news source as provided.
+>>Provides more traffic to source webiste where the news was grabbed from.
->>New sites added every week.
+>>New sites support added every 2 week.

 ># Cons
->>1 out of 50 image MAY appear broken, for that the api automatically replaces the broken image with placeholder.png
+>>1 out of 100 image MAY appear broken, for that the api automatically replaces the broken image with placeholder.png
 >>Very limited sites support. (more sites support will come soon).
 >>Some irrelevent news may appear as its a bot not AI.
+>>No news on sundays, most sites post weekly news reviews and blogs on that day.
+>>For precise control over news, you have to contact me.

 ># CURRENTLY SUPPORTED SITES
 >>GSMarena.com ~ status -Production (v1)
 >>in.mashable.com ~ status -Beta (v0.6)

+># Apps using this API
+>>KK news